 - Simplify Their Life: For people with memory issues, a simplified life can provide many benefits.
 Reducing the number of decisions that they have to make and the number of tasks that they have to remember can improve their quality of life.

 - Consider Professional Care: Please remember that you and your family are not in this alone.
 For aging adults with serious memory issues, there are many excellent professional care options that are available.

 Free Home Healthcare Services for Senior Citizens

-At United Energy Workers Healthcare, we are proud to offer top home healthcare services to EEOICPA and RECA beneficiaries.
+At United Energy Workers Healthcare and Four Corners Health Care, we are proud to offer top home healthcare services to EEOICPA and RECA beneficiaries.
 These federal programs are available to certain people who were affected by the U.S. nuclear weapons industry.If your elderly family member is suffering for early stage Alzheimer’s or other general memory loss, free home healthcare services may be available.
 To learn more about what we can do for you, please do not hesitate to contact us today.